 3. A person authorized to act on behalf of a victim, or a dependent of a deceased victim if such victim died as a result of criminally injurious conduct. (r) Allowance Expense.
 Charges incurred for needed products, services and accommodations, including but not limited to, medical care, rehabilitation, rehabilitative occupational training, and other remedial treatment and care.
-It also includes a total amount not to exceed \$5,000.00 for expenses related to a rehabilitative occupational training, and other remedial treatment and care.
 It also includes a total amount not to exceed \$5,000.00 for expenses related to a funeral, cremation or burial.
+For incidents of criminally injurious conduct occurring on or after October 1, 2014, no more than seven thousand dollars (\$7,000.00) may be paid for expenses related to funeral, cremation, or burial.